 Founded by brothers Michael and Ben Powell, Drift offers hearty and healthy brunch options — like their Market Bowl Breakfast, with a fried egg, roasted sweet potato, quinoa, avocado, roasted tomato, and greens, or the house-made pecan walnut granola with seasonal berries, honey, and yogurt.

-This bistro, in the Castle Street Arts District, makes its dishes — like homemade tuna salad on thick sliced wheat and black bean Benedict — with the freshest ingredients and a healthy dash of love.
+This bistro, in the Castle Street Arts District, makes its dishes — like homemade pimento cheese with caramelized onions, tomato, and bacon on thick sliced rye and black bean Benedict — with the freshest ingredients and a healthy dash of love.